DWD launches interactive map connecting job seekers to critical services

 “Whether they are administered by DWD, local workforce boards, technical colleges, or nonprofits, Wisconsin offers a lot of programs that help people successfully reach their employment goals,” DWD Secretary-designee Amy Pechacek said.
 “Workforce partners from across the state worked together to combine information about the various opportunities available and present them in one central location to make it easier for people to learn about and access them.”

-The COVID-19 pandemic has shifted the way many workforce services are provided.
-Prior to the pandemic, job seekers and employers were directed to physical Job Center locations to learn about the different workforce services in their area.
-The Directory of Workforce Service offers a virtual list of available services across agencies in an easy-to-use map that allows job seekers and employers to learn more about workforce programs in a safe way.

 The Directory of Workforce Services provides a description of available workforce services and contact information to connect to services in each county.
-Visit JobCenterofWisconsin.com/directory to access these services in your area:
+Visit JobCenterofWisconsin.com/directory to access these services in your area including:

 Employment Services for Veterans